 Brambles or blackberry bushes cannot be considered a carnivorous plant as they do not have all of the necessary characteristics of a carnivorous plant, or rather don’t have the ability to exude enzymes or bacteria in order to derive nutrients from their prey.

-Meaning, brambles do not have all of the necessary characteristics of a carnivorous plant but there is something in their characteristic which makes them a curious case.
+Meaning, brambles do not have all of the necessary characteristics of a carnivorous plant but there is something in their character which makes them a curious case.
 Although they are not exactly carnivorous plants we can call them protocarnivorous plants.
 Keep on reading to find out what a protocarnivorous plant is and what makes brambles or blackberry bushes a protocarnivorous plant.

 Are brambles and blackberries the same thing?